Collection of 449 Lactuca single seed descent (SSD) lines, mainly derived from CGN’s regular collection.

 Documentation of the collection

 - The sheet ‘Line data’ contains information that is specific for the lines.
-Links are provided to pictures of the lines, while it also indicated which lines have been used for DNA resequencing and metabolomics research.
+Links are provided to pictures of the lines, while it is also indicated which lines have been used for DNA resequencing and metabolomics research.

 - The sheet ‘Accession data’ contains information about the accessions from which the lines were derived.
 Basic passport data are included, and links are provided to access more detailed information about the accessions.
 The sheet also includes morphological data recorded during field trials and accession regeneration, and trait data obtained in collaboration with the user community.